 - Preheat oven to 350F.
 Grease a 2 quart casserole dish and set aside.

-- Melt 2 tbsp butter in a saucepan.
+- Melt 2 tablespoons butter in a saucepan over medium heat.
 Add flour, salt and pepper and stir until it begins to bubble.
 Gradually, stir in milk.
 Cook until thick and bubbling, stirring constantly.
 Remove from heat.

 - Add cheese to saucepan and stir.
 Set aside.

-- In a skillet, melt 3 tbsp butter over medium heat.
-Add in ham and green onion and saute until onions are softened.
+- In a skillet, melt 3 tablespoons butter over medium heat.
+Add in ham, mushrooms and green onion and saute until onions are softened.
 Add eggs.
 Cook and stir until they begin to set.
-Add in mushrooms and cheese sauce and stir.
+Add in cheese sauce and stir.
 Pour mixture into prepared casserole dish.

-- Melt remaining butter and mix with breadcrumbs.
+- Melt 3 tablespoons butter and mix with breadcrumbs.
 Sprinkle over top of casserole.

 - Bake for 20 minutes or until top is golden brown and eggs are set.
 Garnish with green onions, if desired.